Lori Lieberman: "Killing Me Softly" controversy

 Since the mid-1990s as Lieberman's profile has grown, Gimbel and Fox have publicly denied the original working method they were reported to have established with Lieberman at the outset of her career, namely that Lieberman's own writing was the essential material from which their songs grew.
 This dispute has specifically focused on "Killing Me Softly with His Song", which had hitherto been said to have sprung from a poem written by Lieberman following her attendance at a Don McLean concert.

-Both Gimbel and Fox asserted in print that Lieberman had no involvement in the creation of the song.
-Don McLean supported Lieberman both on his website and from the stage of a concert he invited her to attend in 2010.
+Despite previous claims to the contrary, both Gimbel and Fox asserted in print that Lieberman in fact had no involvement in the creation of the song.
+In contrast, Don McLean supported Lieberman both on his website and from the stage of a concert he invited her to attend in 2010.
 However, the matter reached an unequivocal conclusion only when contemporaneous articles from the early 1970s were exhumed, all of them vindicating Lieberman.
 On April 5, 1973, Gimbel had informed the Daily News, "She [Lori Lieberman] told us about this strong experience she had listening to McLean...
 I had a notion this might make a good song so the three of us discussed it.
 We talked it over several times, just as we did for the rest of the numbers we wrote for this album and we all felt it had possibilities.".
 Lieberman, Gimbel and Fox were described in a Billboard magazine article in 1973 as a songwriting team.